dude56987/Reboot-Required/README.md

 Reboot-Required
 ===============

-Checks if apt has installed packages that require a system reboot.
-If it has it displays a message using libnotify.
+Display a message with libnotify if apt has installed packages that require a reboot.